JPWelpCental/JP-Python-101/README.md

 ## Data Types

 ### Literals
-There is a type casting funciton for each corresponding data types below
+There is a type casting function for each corresponding data types below
 use ```type()``` function to see each of their data type
 ```python
 21                      #integer/decimal